kanshaguna/kanshaguna/README.md

 <h3>Hi, I'm Kansha!</h3>
-A self-taught enthusiastic Fullstack Web Developer & a part-time Software Engineering student.
+I'm a Software Engineering graduate and an aspiring Data Scientist.
 I am highly passionate about using & building tech with and for a purpose.
 Always looking to learn and grow personally & professionally.

 <br>